vedant0120/Soduku-Game-/README.md

-# Soduku-Game
+# Sudoku-Game

-A Simple Soduku Game built in Python
+A Simple Sudoku Game built in Python